miraikumiko/miraikumiko.github.io/content/blog/chess.md

 Zeitnot – a situation of time pressure in chess, lack of time in a difficult position.

-Opposition – positioning the king in front of the opponent’s king.

 Zugzwang – a situation where any move worsens the position.

 En passant – capturing a pawn en passant when it has moved two squares near an opponent’s pawn.